Sunspot (Marvel Comics): Reignfire

 The villain Reignfire first appears before Sunspot's disappearance and assumes command of the Mutant Liberation Front.
-Dani Moonstar, who has infiltrated the MLF, sees Reignfire without his mask and believes him to be Sunspot, and in a battle with X-Force, Reignfire removes his mask to reveal himself as Sunspot.
+Dani Moonstar, who has infiltrated the MLF, sees Reignfire without his mask and believes him to be Sunspot.
+During a battle with X-Force, Reignfire removes his mask to reveal himself as Sunspot.
 Cable 'heals' Sunspot of Reignfire's persona, giving him knowledge of the Askani's language and meditation techniques.
 (Note: This happened off-panel between X-Force #43 and 44 (1995).)
 It is later revealed that Reignfire is actually a protoplasmic entity who was injected with Sunspot's blood.
 Reignfire is defeated when Sunspot removes his powers, reducing him to his original protoplasmic state.

-X-Force roadtrip

-Roberto joins the rest of the X-Force on an extended road trip, separating themselves from Cable.
-Along the way, they have several problems, including Roberto's money being tied up in litigation, forcing the team into doing a variety of odd jobs, including providing protection for a small businessman being hassled by the mob.
-During this time, Roberto has a short fling with Sam's girlfriend Tabitha Smith, a teammate.

 Hellfire Club

-Later during his X-Force career, Roberto is approached by Selene of the Hellfire Club.
-She offers Roberto his deceased father Emmanuel's seat in the club's Inner Circle, as the seats are inherited.
+Roberto is approached by Selene of the Hellfire Club, who offers to have him replace his deceased father Emmanuel's seat in the club's Inner Circle, as the seats are inherited.
 She promises Roberto that she will resurrect Juliana if he joins and he agrees.
 Selene does bring back the spirit of Juliana, but put it into the body of a comatose girl.
 Possibly because he feels obliged to fulfill his promise, Roberto decides to stay, becoming Selene's Black Rook.
 Roberto attempts to contact the resurrected Juliana, but seeing she has no memory of her previous life, he decides to leave her alone.

-Roberto next surfaces in the title X-Treme X-Men as the head of the Los Angeles branch of X-Corporation, along with former New Mutant Magma and former Hellion Empath.
+Roberto next appears in the title X-Treme X-Men as the head of the Los Angeles branch of X-Corporation, along with former New Mutant Magma and former Hellion Empath.
 Roberto's ties to the Hellfire Club are not severed, as Sebastian Shaw approaches, having taken over the position of Hellfire Club's Lord Imperial and wanting Roberto as his Black King.
 Shaw claims that he is trying to turn the Club into a force of good, so Roberto accepts, though he keeps his involvement with Shaw a secret.

-Soon after, Shaw is injured in battle by Donald Pierce.
-His injuries make him incapable of overseeing the Hellfire Club.
+Soon after, Shaw is injured in battle by Donald Pierce, leaving him incapable of overseeing the Hellfire Club.
 Roberto takes over as Lord Imperial.
 At his side is Sage, who leaves the X-Men to make sure Roberto is not corrupted by power.
-After the events of M-Day, Cyclops calls for the shutting down of all branches of the X-Corporation to better pool the resources of the X-Men.
-In Endangered Species, Sebastian Shaw is thinking of reclaiming his place and is angry at Sunspot.